USING A CARD Sample Clauses

 USING A CARD.
 4.1 Your Card is linked to a wallet within Your Coinbase Account, and so is known as a “prepaid” card irrespective of any branding on the card.
 4.2 You can use a Card to: (a) purchase goods and services at any merchant displaying the Visa acceptance symbol; and (b) withdraw cash at any cashpoint displaying the Visa Logo.
 4.3 If there are insufficient funds in Your Digital Currency Wallet or Your E-Money Wallet to cover the total cost of goods or services You wish to buy using a linked Card, You may find that some merchants do not allow spreading the cost across multiple payment methods such as another payment card or cash and may require use of an alternative means of payment to cover the total cost.
 4.4 The number and amount of purchases and cash withdrawals you may conduct in a given amount of time may be limited – see your Card management details in the Coinbase App for details.
 4.5 For information on the following areas, please see the Coinbase Terms and/or details available on the Coinbase App for information regarding: (a) how are Card Transactions authorised and how and whether You can withdraw authorisation for a Card Transaction); (b) the receipt and processing of Card Transactions (You will receive a confirmation of Your Card Transactions via the Coinbase App, please see the App for further details); (c) spending and Card Transaction limits; (d) fees, charges and foreign and digital currency exchange conversion rates (please note that other taxes or costs may exist that are not imposed by Paysafe or Coinbase or payable to Paysafe or Coinbase); (e) how information related to Your Card, Your Digital Currency Wallet or Your E-Money Wallet, or Your Coinbase Account will be made available to You; and (f) how and when to notify any unauthorised or incorrectly executed Transactions, liability for them, and when you might be able to claim a refund.

 USING A CARD.
-Cards may not be used for ATM cash withdrawals, may not be used for Business payroll payments, and may be used for purchases within United States and Internationally, subject to restricted countries.
-Authorized User may use a Card to make purchases at any merchant that accepts Visa debit cards or debit cards of other networks in which the Bank participates, subject to the available Card Account balance, the transaction limits and transaction restrictions outlined below, and the other terms and condition of this Agreement.
+Cards may not be used for ATM cash withdrawals, may not be used for Business payroll payments, and may only be used for purchases within United States and internationally, subject to restricted countries.
+Authorized User may use a Card to make purchases at any merchant that accepts Mastercard debit cards or debit cards of other networks in which the Bank participates, subject to the available Card Account balance, the transaction limits and transaction restrictions outlined below, and the other terms and condition of this Agreement.
 If Authorized User uses a Card number without presenting the Card (such as for a mail order, telephone, or Internet purchase), the legal effect will be the same as if Authorized User used the Card itself.
 Each time Authorized User uses a Card, Business Account Owner authorizes us to reduce the value available in the Card Account by the amount of the transaction and any applicable fees.
 Authorized User is not allowed to exceed the amount of the available funds in the Business Account or allocated to his or her Card Account, whichever is less, through an individual transaction or a series of transactions.
 Nevertheless, if a transaction exceeds the amount of available funds in the Business Account or allocated to an Authorized User’s Card Account, Business Account Owner will be fully liable to us for the full amount of the transaction and any applicable fees.
 We may refuse to process a transaction, or temporarily “freeze” a Card Account and attempt to contact a Business Administrator if we notice transactions that are unusual or appear suspicious, or use of the Card that are not consistent with its intended use.

 USING A CARD.
 6.1 Detailed instructions on how to use a Card are found on the Website.
 The Cardholder will need to follow these instructions when using their Card.
 Perx will deduct the value of any transactions from Card Funds on the relevant Card as soon as they are made.
 Perx will also deduct any applicable fees as soon as they become payable by the Cardholder.
 See the Fees section above which details the Cardholder Fees.
 6.2 A Card may only be used by the Corporate Representative or through Cardholders acting with the Company’s consent.
 The Card is non-transferable, and the Cardholder is not permitted to allow any other person to use the Card.